 Do other persons look at or use my personal data?

 No. Your personal data remains in the platform, and only the professional (through Minddistrict) and you have access to it.
 We do not sell your personal data.
-We only share our insights based on research on the anonimized (or, more specific: pseudonimized) data, not the underlying (personal) data.
+We only share our insights based on research on the anonimised (or, more specific: pseudonimised) data, not the underlying (personal) data.
 These insights are only shared on an group level; that means that we only communicate statistics such as "the mean number of logins per user on Minddistrict is 50 a month".

 Why am I not being asked for consent?